elixir-europe/infectious-diseases-toolkit/showcase/linked-cohort-data.md

 ## The Cohort Browser - improving the Findability of Cohort Datasets

 While the BioSamples database is key to capturing the linking of data types on a participant level, the {% tool "pathogens-cohort-browser" %} presents a range of study-level information about each cohort.
-Similar to a shop window, it enhances the findability of the datasets and as an integral part of the Pathogens Portal, serves as the primary entry point into accessing cohort data.
+Similar to a shop window, it enhances the findability of the datasets and as an integral part of the {% tool "pathogens-portal" %}, serves as the primary entry point into accessing cohort data.

 {% include image.html file="/cohort_browser_img.png" caption="Figure 4.
 The cohort browser brings together study-level information, links to the datasets and provides search and filtering functionality to improve data discoverability." %}